 Powdered sugar (for dusting, if you don’t add frosting and lemon curd)

 - Put a rack in the middle of your oven and preheat to 325°.
-Use shortening and flour in your pans to prevent sticking, like I showed you here in my Cake Decorating Basics Post.
-Then line bottom with a round of parchment paper.
+Use shortening and flour in your pans to prevent sticking, as I showed you here in my Cake Decorating Basics Post.
+Then line the bottom with a round of parchment paper.
 Grease parchment paper.
 Dust with flour; tap out excess.
 Divide berries in the bottom of two 8” pans.
-Arrange berries in a single layer in bottom of pans; sprinkle evenly with 1/8 cup sugar in each pan.
+Arrange berries in a single layer in the bottom of pans; sprinkle evenly with 1/8 cup sugar in each pan.

 - Use a medium mixing bowl to combine 2 1/3 cups flour, baking powder, salt, and baking soda.
 I don’t have a sifter, so I simply combine ingredients with a wire whisk.
-Using an electric mixer, beat 3/4 cup butter and remaining 1 1/3 cups sugar in a large bowl at medium-high speed, scraping down sides of bowl as needed, until fluffy, about 2 minutes.
+Using an electric mixer, beat 3/4 cup butter and remaining 1 1/3 cups sugar in a large bowl at medium-high speed, scraping down sides of the bowl as needed, until fluffy, about 2 minutes.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla and lemon zest.
 Reduce speed to low; beat in flour and buttermilk alternately in 3 sections.
 Pour batter over berries in pan; smooth the top of your cake with a large spoon or small flat spatula.